15 min read

 Decide what to keep:

-• Keep content your team still uses
+• Keep the content your team still uses.

-• Archive anything outdated
+• Archive anything outdated.

-• Note any documents with live apps
+• Note any documents with live apps.

-• Flag large spreadsheets (around 50K rows) or folders with deep nesting
+• Flag large spreadsheets (around 50K rows) or folders with deep nesting.

 Then, tidy up your data:

-• Combine duplicate docs or spreadsheets
+• Combine duplicate docs or spreadsheets.

-• Clear out old or resolved comments
+• Clear out old or resolved comments.

-• Spot-check internal links
+• Spot-check internal links.

-• Double-check permissions
+• Double-check permissions.

-Tip: Save a backup
+Save a backup

 Create a backup export from Quip (Settings → Export) before making structural changes to your workspace.